 The creativity, expertise, and passion that trail builders have put into Blackrock are its heart and soul.
 The countless hours of work volunteered to the trails made and continue to make Blackrock the renowned trail system that it is today.

 The Blackrock trail system is divided into four primary trails.
 These trails consist of “Bonzai Downhill” (BD), “Sickter Gnar” (SG), “Sunday Stroll/Brake Check”, and “Grannies Kitchen” (GK).
 Among these primary trails, there are two additional trails known as the “Slayer” trail parallel to SG4 and “Dino’s Runaround”, which can be accessed from BD4.
 At the base of the mountain, a skills development area known as “Basic Training” contains various features such as wooden skinnies, ladders, and dirt/wooden jumps that reflect those conditions and features that a rider can expect to encounter while riding the Blackrock trail system.
 The Blackrock trails are rated according to the skill-set necessary to properly navigate them, with a Green Rating indicating the easiest trails, Blue Rating indicating intermediate, and Black Rating indicating the most difficult trails on the mountain.
 The ratings for each of the Blackrock trails are as follows:

-- Green Rating (Easiest): Basic Training, Bonzai Downhill
+- Green/ Blue Rating (Easy to Intermediate): Basic Training, Bonzai Downhill

 - Blue Rating (Intermediate): Sickter Gnar, Banzai Downhill

 - Black Rating (Most Difficult): Sunday Stroll/Brake Check, Grannies Kitchen, Dino’s Runaround

 Each of the primary trails is divided into trail sections.
 To best manage the care, development, and upkeep of the trails, each trail section has its own manager and trail crew.
 Years of dedication has yielded sculpted soil and wood that reflects the style of each trail manager and their crew, and offers different trail experiences from section to section.